Angelmmiguel/angel.kiwi/en/blog/2023/02/tokio-needs-to-exit-safely.md

 }
 ```

-It seems magic, although Tokio spawns and entire runtime to manage asynchronous code and ensure your program exits successfully.
-Tokio requires to control the entire lifecycle of your application and any halt in the middle may cause your application to panik.
+It seems magic, although Tokio spawns an entire runtime to manage asynchronous code and ensure your program exits successfully.
+Tokio requires to control the entire lifecycle of your application and any halt in the middle may cause your application to panic.

 This is exactly the issue [I fixed today in Wasm Workers Server](https://github.com/vmware-labs/wasm-workers-server/issues/96).
 The `wws` binary was panicking after any errored command: